euro

 Cooling systems on older BMW models have been recognized as a frequent failure point requiring regular replacement to avoid catastrophic failure.
 This includes anything made of plastic within the system.
 So far we have a few remedies - an aluminum radiator and a silicone coolant hose kit.
 The mechanical fan is next on our list to be addressed.

 The stock fan setup is certainly efficient in keeping your straight six cool.
-That said, a fan failure can get quite ugly
+That said, a fan failure can get quite ugly with shrapnel tossed around the engine bay, often damaging other components.
+To reduce vehicle downtime and expense, it would be wise to replace this component before failure occurs.

 Continue Reading »